cst0601/Holo-Bot/README.md

 # Holo Bot

-A simple discord bot that help tracks events of hololive.
+A simple discord bot that help tracks events of hololive, including Youtube stream notification, tweet updates and more.

 ## Usage